 I incomplete is given only under unusual circumstances which cause a delay in a student's completion of a course.
 The student must be doing passing work after 60% of the course has been completed before an "I" (incomplete) may be given.
 The student must make specific arrangements including completion date (no later than the end of the following semester) with the faculty member for the completion of the course.
-A formal written Request for Grade of Incomplete must be filed in the Office of the Registrar before the assignment of the grade as incomplete
+A formal written

+Request for Grade of Incomplete must be filed in the Office of the Registrar before the assignment of the grade as incomplete

-P pass-indicates the requirements for a letter grade of "D" or higher have been met.
+P pass-indicates the requirements for receiving credit for a course have been met.